I'm sitting in bed in the cancer ward with my laptop writing a new cancer blog on tumr.com when a man in a suit walks in.

 My brain tumor makes me hallucinate that the people in the bar are giant humanoid neoplasms.
 One starts hitting on my date, so I threaten him with a syringe of chemotherapy drugs.

-"Cancers don't die, we metastasize," he says, knocking the syringe from my hand and kissing my date, making her develop a giant breast tumor as a Mortal Kombat announcer voice says "Mammodamage!"
+"Cancers don't die, we metastasize," he says, knocking the syringe from my hand.
+He then kisses my date, making her develop a giant breast tumor as a Mortal Kombat announcer voice says "Mammodamage!"
 Dejected, I go back to the hospital and post a tumr entitled "Life Is an Uncontrolled Proliferation of Disappointments."

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.